A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Test-Time Graph OOD Adaptation

 \section{Test-Time Graph OOD Adaptation}

 Test-time graph OOD adaptation focuses on adjusting a pre-trained model to new target data that becomes available after the initial training phase.
-Unlike training-time adaptation, which requires both source and target data simultaneously, test-time adaptation adjusts the model using only the target data.
-This approach, often referred to as source-free adaptation, plays a crucial role in scenarios where access to source data is restricted.
-For example, in social networks, source data is typically confidential and inaccessible due to privacy protection purposes and data leakage concerns.
+Unlike training-time adaptation, which requires simultaneous access to both source and target data, test-time adaptation updates the model using only the target data.
+This approach, often referred to as source-free adaptation, is particularly important in scenarios where access to source data is restricted.
+For instance, in social networks, source data is typically confidential and inaccessible due to privacy protection regulations and concerns about data leakage.
 In this section, we delve into test-time graph OOD adaptation.
 A summary for related models is provided in Table \ref{tab:1}.